Capital One 360 (Was ING DIRECT) Review

 Capital One 360 also offers business banking products.
 You can open a business savings account, or a business CD.
 The current yield on the business savings account is lower than what you get with personal savings, though.

-You can also use the ShareBuilder 401(k) to set up a retirement plan for your small business.
+You can also set up a retirement plan for your small business through Capital One.
 It’s fairly easy to set up, and you can offer this benefit to your employees.

 Bottom Line

-Overall, ING DIRECT/Capital One 360 promises to remain a viable competitor.
+Overall, Capital One 360 is a viable competitor.
 The products offered remain fairly competitive.
 Additionally, the low-fee, low-hassle structure of the bank makes it easy to open accounts, and avoid watching your wealth erode due to hidden fees and complicated requirements.

 Guest's picture